 Dr. Skinner established and was the Director of the Washington State University and University of Idaho Center for Reproductive Biology (CRB) since its inception in 1996.
 The CRB has over 90 faculty and is one of the largest reproductive sciences research Centers in the world.
 Dr. Skinner also established and was the Director of the Center for Integrated Biotechnology (CIB).
 The CIB was established in 2002 and has over 170 active research faculty members.
 In 2008 he stepped down at Director of the Centers to focus his efforts on his research.
-His research has been highlighted in BBC and PBS documentaries and selected as top 100 discoveries in 2005 and 2007 by Discover.
-Dr. Skinner has served on numerous journal editorial boards including, Epigenetics, the Journal of Andrology, Biology of Reproduction and Endocrinology, and as officer for several scientific societies.
+His research has been highlighted in BBC,PBS and Smithsonian documentaries and selected as one of the top 100 discoveries in 2005 and 2007 by Discover.
+In 2013 he received the American Ingenuity Award from the Smithsonian.
+Dr. Skinner has served on numerous journal editorial boards and as an officer for several scientific societies.
 In addition, Dr Skinner has been actively involved with the start-up of several biotechnology companies.